influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 2. Delete all TSM-based shard `index` directories (by default, located at `/data/<dbName/<rpName>/<shardID>/index`).

 3. Use the [`influx_inspect buildtsi`](/influxdb/v1.7/tools/influx_inspect#buildtsi) utility to rebuild the TSI index.
+For example, run the following command:

+    ```js
+    influx_inspect buildtsi -datadir /yourDataDirectory -waldir /wal`
+    ```

-For example, run the following command: `influx_inspect buildtsi -datadir /yourDataDirectory -waldir /wal`, replacing `yourDataDirectory` with the name of your directory.
+    Replacing `yourDataDirectory` with the name of your directory.
 Running this command converts TSM-based shards to TSI shards or rebuilds existing TSI shards.

-    > **Note:** Run the `buildtsi` command using the user account that you are going to run the database as, or ensure that the permissions match afterward.
+    > **Note:** Run the `buildtsi` command using the same system user that runs the `influxd` service, or a user with the same permissions.

 ### Restart the `influxdb` service